antonychalks/DJohnsCarpentry/README/README.md

 **Welcome image.**

--The welcome image is in place to show the user a project that the company has completed.
+- The welcome image is in place to show the user a project that the company has completed.
 This not only acts as an example of some work that is underway but not completed, but also indicated to the user, amongst other things, what the website is made for.
--The 'Get a Quote' button on the left is there as one of the first things the user can see when they open the website, so that if someone is just on the website to get a quote, it's immediately clear where to click to get where they need to.
+- The 'Get a Quote' button on the left is there as one of the first things the user can see when they open the website, so that if someone is just on the website to get a quote, it's immediately clear where to click to get where they need to.
--The 'Visit our Gallery' button on the right is to bring the user to the gallery.
+- The 'Visit our Gallery' button on the right is to bring the user to the gallery.
 This is so if the user doesn't want to read the introduction, and they have just come to the website to view the images, they can get there easily.
 ![Screenshot of the welcome image with overlay buttons.](/README/screenshots/welcome-picture.jpg)

 **Introduction.**

--The writing in the introduction section is made of 3 headers and paragraphs to give a short introduction into who SNA Bespoke Carpentry is and what they do.
+- The writing in the introduction section is made of 3 headers and paragraphs to give a short introduction into who SNA Bespoke Carpentry is and what they do.
--The image next to the introduction is to show another example of some work the company has completed.
+- The image next to the introduction is to show another example of some work the company has completed.

 [Screenshot of the introduction text with the image to the side.](/README/screenshots/intro.jpg)